 Become a Fellow

-3. Have a strong interest in mental health reporting during and after the fellowship year.
+3. Applicants should express a strong interest in mental health reporting during and after the fellowship year.
 Previous mental health reporting experience is not required.

-5. Attend mandatory, expense-paid Fellowship Training Meetings in September at the beginning and end of the fellowship year at The Carter Center in Atlanta.
-The next meeting will be held September 16-17, 2024.
+5. Fellows must attend the mandatory, expense-paid Fellowship Training Meetings at the beginning and end of the fellowship year at The Carter Center in Atlanta.
+The next meeting will be held September 15-17, 2026.

 Explore Now